intel/torch-ccl/README.md

 [PyTorch](https://github.com/pytorch/pytorch) is an open-source machine learning framework.

-[Intel oneCCL](https://github.com/intel/oneccl)(collective commnication library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
+[Intel oneCCL](https://github.com/intel/oneccl) (collective commnication library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
 For more information on oneCCL, please refer to the [oneCCL documentation](https://intel.github.io/oneccl).

-`pytorch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.
+`torch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.

 # Requirements